ssbc/ssb-group-exclusion-spec/README.md

   group ID for epoch zero, otherwise
   * 4.1.3.C. if `G` is epoch zero, `tangles.group.root` MUST be epoch `G`'s ID
 * 4.1.4.
-SHOULD publish a `group/exclude` message on their group feed for `G` that points to `c`'s group feed for `G`. :fire: TODO more details
+SHOULD publish a `group/exclude` message on their group feed for `G` that points to `c`'s group feed for `G`. :fire: FIXME: more details
 * 4.1.5.
-MUST publish a `group/add-member` message on their group feed for `G`, to add remaining group members (this includes `a`, for recovery purposes) to the epoch, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1
+MUST publish a `group/add-member` message on their group feed for `G`, to add remaining group members (this includes `a`, for recovery purposes) to the epoch `H`, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1
   * 4.1.5.A.
 If a single SSB message cannot, due to message size restrictions, contain all remaining members as recipients, then member `a`